 According to a member of HQ Company, Gen. King spoke to the men and said, “I’m the man who surrendered you, men.
 It’s not your fault.”
 He also spoke to the members of B Company, 192nd, and told them something similar.
 King ordered them to surrender and threatened to court-martial anyone who didn’t.
 Gen. King with his two aides, Maj.
 Cothran and Captain Achille C. Tisdelle Jr. got into a jeep carrying a large white flag.
 They were followed by another jeep – also flying another large white flag – with Col. Collier and Maj.
 Hurt in it.
 As the jeeps made their way north they were strafed and small bombs were dropped by a Japanese plane.
 The drivers of both jeeps and the jeeps were provided by the tank group and both men managed to avoid the bullets.
 The strafing ended when a Japanese reconnaissance plane ordered the fighter pilot to stop strafing.

-On April 9, 1942, at 6:45 in the morning, the tankers received the order “crash,” which meant they were to disable their tanks.
-Martin decided, with other members of his company, to attempt to reach Corregidor.
+When he heard the news of the surrender, Martin decided, with other members of his company, to attempt to reach Corregidor.

 The tankers made their way along the coast and made it to a cove.
 There they joined other Americans attempting to reach the island.
 The soldiers were able to get a boat operational and approached Corregidor.
 As they neared the island, they used a flashlight to signal the defenders.
 Finally, they received a response that told them how to maneuver through the mines that surrounded the island.

 It appears that Martin may have been ill when he arrived and put into the hospital.
 On May 6, the island was surrendered to the Japanese.
-From medical records kept on the island, it is known that Martin was still on there on May 31, 1942.
+From medical records kept on the island, it is known that Martin was still there on May 31, 1942.
 How long he remained is not known.

 In May, his family received a message from the War Department.